Skip to main content

 /*!

-Callback method when a sent message is blocked
+Callback when a sent message is blocked

 @param blockedMessageInfo Information about the blocked message